Sachin-4-5/Workshop_Management_System/README.md

 ## ▶️ How to run the project ?
-1️⃣ Clone the Repository - <b>git clone https://github.com/Sachin-4-5/workshop-management-portal.git</b> <br />
+1️⃣ Clone the Repository - <b>git clone https://github.com/Sachin-4-5/workshop-management-system.git</b> <br />
+2️⃣ Execute the provided SQL script to create WorkshopDB with necessary tables and seed data. <br>
-2️⃣ Open WorkshopManagementPortal.sln in Visual Studio (recommended version: 2017 or later). <br />
+3️⃣ Open WorkshopManagementSystem.sln in Visual Studio (recommended version: 2017 or later). <br />
-3️⃣ Execute the SQL scripts provided under the /Database folder to create tables and relationships. <br />
+4️⃣ Update the connection string in web.config with your SQL Server instance details and authentication mode. <br />
-4️⃣ Open Web.config in the UI project - update the ConnectioString as per your need. <br />
+5️⃣ Set the UI project as the startup project. <br >
-5️⃣ Build the entire solution to restore DLL references. <br />
+6️⃣ Build the entire solution to restore DLL references. <br />
-6️⃣ Set the UI project as the startup project. <br >
+7️⃣ Publish the WorkshopManagementSystem.UI project to a local folder (e.g., C:\inetpub\wwwroot\WorkshopManagementSystem). <br />
-7️⃣ Press F5 or click Start to run the application.
+8️⃣ Press F5 or click Start to run the application through VS built-in IIS Server. <b>or</b> <br />
+9️⃣ IIS Setup: <br />
+    🔹Create a new site in IIS pointing to the published folder. <br />
+    🔹Assign an application pool with .NET CLR Version v4.0 and set identity with appropriate DB access. <br />
+    🔹Set folder permissions for the app pool identity. <br />
+🔟 Access the site via your configured URL and port.

 ---
 <br />